faizan-az02/CustomerManagementSystem/README.md

-Learning Flask and Posting whatever I do, here.

 # Flask Customer Management App

 A Flask web application for managing customers, their orders, and addresses.
 This project demonstrates user registration, login, and viewing all users with their associated orders and addresses.
 Data is stored in a MySQL database using SQLAlchemy ORM.